ericstrobl/CCI/README.md

 # How to Run the Oracle Version

-The oracle outputs perfect conditional independence info.
+The oracle outputs perfect conditional independence information.

 > a_DCG = generate_DCG_LE(15,2)